Just For One Day-I Want To Be Normal

 And sometimes, you just tire.
-Not only because of the Myasthenic weakness, but generally.
+Not only because of the Myasthenic weakness but generally.
+And you wish, Just For One Day-I Want To Be Normal!

 Today seems one of those days.